Satyamgupta2365/mesa-llm/docs/tutorials/simple_conversation_model.md

 ## Introduction

 This tutorial will guide you through creating your first agent-based model using Mesa-LLM.
-We'll build a simple **Conversation Model** where LLM-powered agents interact with each other based on their personalities.
+We'll build a simple **Conversation Model** where LLM-powered agents with different personalities interact with each other using the ReAct reasoning framework.

 ## Prerequisites

-- Python 3.8 or higher
+- Python 3.11 or higher
-- Basic understanding of Python programming
+- Basic understanding of Python programming and Mesa framework
-- An API key for one of the supported LLM providers (OpenAI, Anthropic, Ollama, etc.)
+- An API key for at least one supported LLM provider (OpenAI, Anthropic, Google, xAI, etc.)

 ## Installation